-Roasted cauliflower has become a staple in my house.
-This roasted cauliflower salad with lemon and capers is a deliciously easy way to make the most of any leftovers or as a dish to be made in its own right.
-The sweetness of the roasted cauliflower is wonderful with the classic combo of salty capers and a sharp, lemony dressing.
-The perfect antipasto or side dish, it is really yummy.
+This roasted cauliflower salad with lemon and capers is a deliciously easy way to make the most of any leftovers.
+The sweetness of the roasted cauliflower is wonderful with the classic combo of salty... capers and a sharp, lemony dressing.
+It makes the perfect antipasto or side dish.

-- Break the cauliflower into large florets.
-Place in a single layer in a sauté pan and add 1 cup of the water.
+Break the cauliflower into large florets.
+Place in a single layer in a saute pan and add 1 cup of the water.
 Sprinkle with salt.
-Cover and bring to a boil over a medium high flame.
+Cover and bring to a boil over medium-high heat.
 Steam for 5 minutes or until the florets can just be pierced with a fork.
 Drain.
-Set the florets aside on paper towel to absorb any excess moisture.
+Set the florets aside on a paper towel to absorb any excess moisture.
 Break the largest florets into 2-3 pieces (this can be done ahead of time).

 If you can’t find salted capers, use bottled capers under vinegar or brine.
 Rinse very well before adding to the dressing.

-Speaking of the dressing, I most of the calories are here.
-You can take out 1 tablespoon of the olive oil and substitute with water to lighten it.
-Or you can just toss the cauliflower in 1/2 of it and add the rest as needed. it will keep in the fridge up to 4 days.
+Speaking of the dressing, you can take out 1 tablespoon of the olive oil and substitute with water to lighten it.
+Or you can just toss the cauliflower in ½ of it and add the rest as needed.
+The dressing will keep in the fridge up to 4 days.